-All justice partners will continue to be trained on trauma informed care, implicit bias, adolescent development, and conflict resolution.
+All justice partners continue to be trained in trauma informed care, implicit bias, adolescent development, and conflict resolution.
 This continual training will facilitate the retention of our realigned youth.

-12 Regional Efforts - Welfare and Institutions Code Section 1995 (c)(6)
+8 Regional Efforts - Welfare and Institutions Code Section 1995(c)(6)